carlopulv/phonosynthesis/README.md

 </h3>

 ## Controls
-Open the Play or Open modality to acces to the game mode.
+Acces the PLAY or OPEN modality to enter into game mode.
 From here you can play a song and activate three different controls:

 1. Open the key-mode space.
 2. Open the synth.